 Because of the low efficiency, a linear regulator is best used for the output stage of a power system.
 As an example, you may have a buck converter that steps down a high voltage and outputs to multiple circuit blocks.
 A linear regulator can be placed at these circuit blocks and will step down the voltage to the desired level with only a minor amount of power lost as heat.

-LDO vs. Standard Linear Regulators
+Low-Dropout (LDO) vs. Standard Regulators

-There is also the matter of choosing between an LDO regulator and a standard linear regulator.
+There is also the matter of choosing between a low-dropout (LDO) regulator and a standard linear regulator.
 All regulators have some “headroom” that defines the lowest input voltage that will produce the desired output voltage.
 If the input voltage drops below the headroom level, the output voltage will also start to drop.
 The headroom value will generally change with the load current.
 An LDO has a smaller headroom than a series or shunt regulator.
 Typical headroom values for an LDO are ~0.5 V, which makes these components much more efficient than series or shunt regulators.

 Find Your Linear Regulator with the Best Parts Search Engine